saveman71/saveman71.github.io/_posts/2019-04-24-automatic-pause-music-screen-lock-linux-mpris.md

 # Conclusion

-I hope this article helped you solve a need that I think a lot of people don't know they need until they're using a similar solution.
-Coming back to the same music you were listening to before going AFK is one of the good feelings in life.
+I hope this article helped you solve a need that I think a lot of people don't know they have until they're using a similar solution.
+Coming back to the same music you were listening to before going AFK is one of the good feeling in life.
 Cheers!